Danganronpa 2: Goodbye Despair: Critical response

-The class trials earned mixed responses; Giant Bomb praised the way the class trials become progressively more challenging.
+The class trials earned mixed responses.
+Giant Bomb praised the way the class trials become progressively more challenging.
 According to Hardcore Gamer, "So much of Dangranonpa 2 is an immediate, purposeful retread in both mechanics and storytelling" he felt there were not many improvements.
 Hardcore Gamer appreciated the new setting and enjoyed the multiple plot twists for being more difficult to understand than those of the previous game, and added references to other games made him feel the plot is self-aware.
-Touch Arcade praised the handling of the cellphone versions for being easy to handle but he criticized the poor handling of the camera in the cellphone game and wanted the developers to fix this issue.
+Touch Arcade praised the touch controls of the cellphone versions and said the camera control in particular is vastly better than in any previous version of the game.
+While criticizing the lack of cloud saving and the need to keep the notch on the right, they also considered the cellphone versions superior to previous versions in terms of performance, content, and interface.
 GameSpot enjoyed the class trials for staying true to the original formula but gave a negative response to the minigames, which the reviewer said feel unnecessary.
-GameSpot also praised the handling of the plot and cast.
+GameSpot also praised the plot and cast.
 GameRevolution said the additions to the original class trial system are enjoyable because they provide more variety in terms of gameplay but found some mechanics annoying.
 Due to the multiple minigames of the class trials, Game Revolution wished the game had focused more on its visual novel style, which he felt is the part of the game that stood out the most.
 Hardcore Gamer enjoyed the blade-based style in the form of the Rebuttals and the revised Hangman’s Gambit, which come across as improvements.
 According to Video Gamer, the gameplay mechanics are one of the title's weak points.

 The characters and their interactions with Hajime were the subject of praise.
 Video Gamer praised the returning villain Monokuma and said the cast provide enjoyment despite having mixed thoughts about their originality due to most being stereotypes previously seen in other games.
 Joystiq praised the balance between lighthearted moments and violent deaths, and said the characters are likable and distinct enough from each other enough to make their dating sim events enjoyable and easy.
-Touch Arcade liked the characters and their dating sim elements, favoriting Ibuki Moda and Nagito Komaeda.
+Touch Arcade liked the characters and their dating sim elements, favoriting Ibuki Mioda and Nagito Komaeda.
 While originally viewing the cast as archetypes, GameInformer noted the writing was good at fleshing them out.
 Hardcore Gamer had mixed feelings in regards to the cast, viewing some as likable and others as annoying despite the more engaging narrative.
 Similarly, Polygon found few character bondings in the game worthwhile due to some being less likable than the original Danganronpa and the rest dying across the title.

 Danganronpa 2: Goodbye Despair won an "Award of Excellence" at the Japan Game Awards 2013 ceremony.
 Hardcore Gamer awarded it "Best PS Vita Game", "Best New Character" (Monokuma) and "Best Adventure Game".
 Famitsu readers voted it the best game of 2012.